CUBRID/cubrid-manual/en/security.rst

 .. note:: **Creating a database using an existing key file**

-    You could manage a key file for some security reason and would like to use it for a new database.
-Then, copy or move the key file to the directory where the database will be created before creating it.
-The name of the key file has to be **<database_name>_keys**.
+If you want to create a new database using a key file that was previously managed for reasons such as security policy, copy or move the key file to the directory where the database will be created before creating it.
+The name of the key file must be changed to **<database_name>_keys**.
 If you're using the **tde_keys_file_path** system parameter, you have to copy the key file to the path.

 .. _tde-enc-target: